albar965/littlenavmap-manual/en/SEARCH.md

 ![Complex Distance Search](../images/complexsearch.jpg "Complex Distance Search")

-Picture above (Click to see large version): A complex search: Find all airports within a distance between 200 and 400 nautical miles from Frankfurt (EDDF).
+Picture above A complex search: Find all airports within a distance between 200 and 400 nautical miles from Frankfurt (EDDF).
 Airports should have a rating greater than 0 and should have at least one lighted runway.
 Military and closed airports are excluded.
 The resulting airports are highlighted on the map by selecting them in the search result table.

 ### Search Result Table View {#search-result-table-view}